-The A-Reps are a group of autistic people, parents and carers from across Europe who have agreed to bring their perspectives of living with autism to the AIMS-2-TRIALS research programme.
+The A-Reps are a group of autistic people, parents and carers from across Europe who have agreed to bring their perspectives on being autistic or caring for an autistic loved one to the AIMS-2-TRIALS research programme.
 They are coordinated by a team at the University of Cambridge and were recruited in early 2019 from nearly 100 European applications.
 Recruitment attempted to account for a range of strengths, needs and difficulties of autistic people, factors such as gender, age, intellectual ability, nationality, life experience and interests.
 Selection was made with the support of the A-Reps Steering Committee, a small group of interested people invited by Autistica to help with the running of A-Reps throughout the project.

 To date, as well as providing input on study design and interpretation of research findings, A-Reps have shaped the design of research protocols and questionnaires for various studies.
 These include the preschool study, LEAP study and first clinical trial.
 They have attended specially created webinars about biomarkers, biomarker development and genetics, which included opportunities for questions and discussion.
 This webinar series will continue with topics such as ethics and data sharing, to ensure the A-Reps have the background knowledge required to engage in discussions about AIMS-2-TRIALS research and sustainability, for example in the ethics working group.

 The webinars have also led to the formation of two working groups: one on biomarker development, and the inclusion of A-Reps in the ‘Trials Advisory Board’, which contributes to decisions about the second clinical trial.
 In another particularly significant development, discussion with A-Reps at the annual AIMS-2-TRIALS meeting in 2019 has led to the creation of a new role in the consortium to bolster its coordination of ethical issues.